North Korea's mystery train: Drab on the outside, 'opulent' on the inside

 It's not unusual for North Korea to send a leader overseas without any advance notice.
 In 2003, for example, Kim Jong Il made a trip to China, but it wasn't announced until days later, the AP said.

-For Kim Jong Un, such a surprise visit would mark his first known trip outside North Korea since he took power in 2011 — and a sign that he's making overtures to hold diplomatic talks ahead of a planned meeting between himself and President Donald Trump by May.
+For Kim Jong Un, the surprise visit was his first known trip outside North Korea since he took power in 2011 — and a sign that he's making overtures to hold diplomatic talks ahead of a planned meeting between himself and President Donald Trump by May.

-"This would be yet another sign that Kim is trying to push forward a diplomatic track that we have not seen from North Korea ever before," Victor Cha, senior adviser and Korea chair for the Center for Strategic and International Studies and an NBC News contributor, told the "Today" Show.
+"This would be yet another sign that Kim is trying to push forward a diplomatic track that we have not seen from North Korea ever before," Victor Cha, senior adviser and Korea chair for the Center for Strategic and International Studies and an NBC News contributor, told "Today."

 As for why he might choose to travel by train like his father — and grandfather — used to do, the experts don't know.
-Melvin, the Korea researcher, said Kim Jong Un has been building runways throughout the nation is likely usually traveling by air.
+Melvin, the Korea researcher, said Kim Jong Un has been building runways throughout the nation.

 But Melvin speculated it might have been over security concerns that something could happen if Kim Jong Un were to fly.